 But Summary fields do more than just total.
 You can also use a summary field to calculate other amounts.
 For example, a summary field could average values instead of summing them.
 Or, you can use a summary field to calculate a minimum or maximum number or even a date.
 In the case of dates, "minimum" means earliest and "maximum" translates to latest.

 Another benefit of summary fields is that the data from these fields is stored within QuickBase, and therefore can be exported and used in formulas.
 (While summary and table reports calculate totals and averages for you, these values do not actually exist in fields within QuickBase.
 If you export the report data, the total/average data is not exported.)
-You also can pass the value of summary fields down to the detail table using a lookup field if you want to use it in detail table formulas, include it in detail table reports, or export it from the detail table.
+You also can pass the value of summary fields down to the details table using a lookup field if you want to use it in details table formulas, include it in details table reports, or export it from the details table.

 Open the application with the relationship you want to edit.